We Are Proud To Be Trusted By The World's Leading Interior Designers

 What Height Should My Chandelier Hang?

-As a general guide: if the chandelier is in the middle of a living room, the bottom should be at least 210cm from the floor, so it doesn’t feel cramped or get in the way.
-Above a dining table, aim for 70–90cm between the tabletop and the bottom of the light, giving enough headspace while keeping it close enough to feel intimate.
+In a living room, the bottom of the chandelier should be at least 210cm from the floor, so it doesn't feel cramped or get in the way.
+Above a dining table, aim for 70–90cm between the tabletop and the bottom of the light - close enough to feel intimate, with enough headspace.

 For taller ceilings in stairwells or double-height hallways, there’s more flexibility.
 A drop of around a quarter to a third of the ceiling height usually keeps the proportions looking balanced, though personal preference and the style of the chandelier can change this slightly.